vishalgoyan/Jmeter_InfluxDB_BackendListnerIssueFix/README.md

 Download ApacheJMeter_components.jar file and replace it with original file in JmeterHomeDirectory/lib/ext directory.

-Make Sure, You are using Jmeter 5.1.1 version as this JAR is built on that version.
+Make Sure, You are downloading correct version of JAR same as Jmeter version.